 At the top there are listed some default parameters.
 About halfway through there's a parameter called totgauss.
-This sets the upper limit of the number of Gaussians to include in total in the model.
+This sets the upper limit of the number of Gaussians to include in the final trained model.
 Search for the string gmm-est by typing (within less):